ptrebert/project-diploid-assembly/tutorial.md

 # Pipeline tutorial: how to run a diploid genome assembly

-The following step-by-step instructions describe how to configure and run the diploid genome assembly pipeline either on new/custom data, or on the preconfigured HGSVC data to reproduce the HGSVC assemblies.
+The following step-by-step instructions describe how to configure and run the diploid genome assembly pipeline.
+This tutorial covers three different use cases:
+1. running the pipeline on the pre-configured HGSVC samples to reproduce published results
+2. running the pipeline on a small [demo](demo.md) dataset ("proof of operability")
+3. running the pipeline on locally available data (custom run)

+Since some parts of the pipeline setup are Snakemake-specific, certain sections of this tutorial describe configurations that are mandatory for all three use cases (sections will be marked as such).
-This tutorial covers all generic configuration steps, and should thus also be read before running the pipeline [demo](demo.md) dataset.
-Pipeline execution is **only** supported on **Linux systems**.
+In general, pipeline execution is **only** supported on **Linux systems**.

 ## Required input data
+*(This is given for the pre-configured HGSVC and the demo data.
+Required for all use cases)*

 The pipeline has been tested with PacBio CLR, HiFi, and Oxford Nanopore ultra-long reads.
 The expected input formats are as follows:
 - PacBio CLR: ["pacbio-native"](https://pacbiofileformats.readthedocs.io/en/5.1/BAM.html) BAM
-- PacBio HiFi/CCS: FASTQ
+- PacBio HiFi/CCS: FASTQ (gzipped)
-- Oxford Nanopore: FASTQ
+- Oxford Nanopore: FASTQ (gzipped)
-- Strand-seq: FASTQ
+- Strand-seq: FASTQ (gzipped)

 ## Get the pipeline code
+*(Always required)*

 For the rest of this guide, we assume `work_dir` to be our top-level directory:
 ```bash